Vowel length: No distinction

 Some languages make no distinction in writing.
-This is particularly the case with ancient languages such as Latin and Old English.
+This is particularly the case with ancient languages such as Old English.
 Modern edited texts often use macrons with long vowels, however.
 Australian English does not distinguish the vowels /æ/ from /æː/ in spelling, with words like 'span' or 'can' having different pronunciations depending on meaning.
+Other modern languages that do not represent vowel length in their standard orthography include Serbo-Croatian, Slovene and Hausa.

-Notations in other writing systems
+Other writing systems

 In non-Latin writing systems, a variety of mechanisms have also evolved.